rodralez/NaveGo/README.md

 If you are using NaveGo in your research, we gently ask you to add the following two cites to your future papers:

-* (Gonzalez et al., 2017) R. Gonzalez, C.A.
+* R. Gonzalez, C.A.
 Catania, P. Dabove, J.C.
 Taffernaberry, and M. Piras.
 Model validation of an open-source framework for post-processing INS/GNSS systems.
 III International Conference on Geographical Information Systems Theory, Applications and Management (GISTAM 2017).
 Porto, Portugal.
 April 2017.
 [Download](http://www.scitepress.org/Papers/2017/63139/index.html).

-* (Gonzalez et al., 2015) R. Gonzalez, J.I.
+* R. Gonzalez, J.I.
 Giribet, and H.D.
 Patiño.
 NaveGo: a simulation framework for low-cost integrated navigation systems, Journal of Control Engineering and Applied Informatics, vol. 17, issue 2, pp. 110-120, 2015.
 [Download](http://ceai.srait.ro/index.php?journal=ceai&page=article&op=view&path%5B%5D=2478).

 An URL to NaveGo should be provided as the following cite:

 Gonzalez, Rodrigo.
 NaveGo Release v1.1 (Version 1.1).
 Zenodo. http://doi.org/10.5281/zenodo.1464202.
-2018, October 16.
+October 2018.

 ## Contributions

-We are looking for contributors for NaveGo!
-Since integrated navigation is a topic used in several fields as Geomatics, Geology, Mobile Mapping, Autonomous Driving, even Veterinary (yes, Veterinary!), we hope other communities other than the navigation community compromise and contribute with this open-source project.
+We are looking for contributors to NaveGo!
+Since integrated navigation is a topic used in several fields as Geomatics, Geology, Mobile Mapping, Autonomous Driving, and even Veterinary (yes, Veterinary!) for animal tracking, we hope other communities other than the navigation community compromise and contribute to this open-source project.

 You can contribute in many ways: